Cape Town offers a unique sightseeing

 Many people from rural areas in South Africa as well as neighbouring countries are migrating to the Cape Town area in the hope of improving their lives.
 The majority are poor and without any means of support.
 Inevitably they end up in a shack settlement, many without basic services, such as adequate sanitation and electricity.

-In sharp contrast to this are the up-market suburbs closer to the city, our scenic areas and well known beach regions populated by the more privileged among our Cape Town society and visited by Cape Town tourists and fun seekers.
+In sharp contrast to this are the up-market suburbs closer to the city, our scenic areas and well known beach regions populated by the more privileged among our Cape Town society.

 Make the most of your stay in Cape Town.
 In these pages you'll find plenty to see and do!